 - And finally, Media, are low resolution images to reflect the original (source) media in Google Photos

-One of the biggest challenges with Google Photos is that if you have, let's say a youth soccer team, that has been together for five years, during which time they've played in more than 100 games and tournaments together.
+One of the biggest challenges with Google Photos is that if you have, let's say a youth soccer team, that has been together for sixyears, during which time they've played in more than 100 games and tournaments together and amassed over 20,000 photos & videos.
 For every game, there is a new Google Photo album.
 Each album has to be shared with all the family members of that team.
 The process repeats itself over and over.
-The albums are shared via email, or text/WhatsApp, or captured in a shared Google Doc that serves as an index to all the Albums.
+The albums are shared via email, or text/WhatsApp, or maybe captured in a shared Google Doc that serves as an index to all the Albums.

 For a good example of how this works, see Cheer Your Kid’s Team - Use Case